32 Questions to Ask A wedding Coordinator & Everything Else to Know Before Booking

 When will we begin working together regularly?

-Package questions-
+Package Questions-

 With the day of coordination package, do you offer any support prior to the wedding day?